-Zanele Muholi (South African, 1972) created her Somnyama Ngonyama series of self-portraits while traveling through South Africa, America, and Europe.
+Zanele Muholi (South African, 1972) created their Somnyama Ngonyama series of self-portraits while traveling through South Africa, America, and Europe.
 The title, translated from Swahili, means "Hail, the Dark Lioness."
-It is a body of work in contrast with her previous photographs of LGBTQ people in cities and towns across South Africa.
+It is a body of work in contrast with their previous photographs of LGBTQ people in cities and towns across South Africa.

 Image: Zanele Muholi, Misiwe IV, Bijlmer, Amsterdam (from the Somnyama Ngonyama series), 2017, Gelatin Silver Print, 31 1/2 x 21 1/16 in.
 SN11594.1

-Rosa Bonheur (French, 1822-1899) was highly acclaimed in French and European art world of the 19th century while despite the discrimination she faced for her masculine attire.
+Rosa Bonheur (French, 1822-1899) was highly acclaimed in French and European art world of the 19th century.
+She dressed in men's clothing and lived openly with a woman for most of her life.
 She visited the grounds of Buffalo Bill's Wild West Show when it was in Paris in 1889 to sketch the animals and the American Indian warriors with their families.
 William F. "Buffalo Bill" Cody, in turn, accepted Bonheur's invitation to visit her chateau in Faintainebleu where she painted this portrait which eventually became a poster for his show.

 Two monumental paintings by Bonheur hang in Gallery 21 of the Museum of Art, or you can view them in our online collection.